InspectlyMads/cameraly/README.md

 ## Orientation Detection

-Cameraly includes an advanced orientation detection system that ensures your camera captures photos and videos with the correct orientation, even in landscape mode.
+Cameraly includes a reliable native orientation detection system that ensures your camera captures photos and videos with the correct orientation on all devices.

 ### OrientationChannel

-The `OrientationChannel` class provides device rotation information using platform-specific implementation:
+The `OrientationChannel` class provides device rotation information using platform-specific native implementations:

 ```dart
 // Get current device orientation